Design Ideas for Custom Decks

 With such a wide range in choice of materials, color, stain, and design, Decks by Schmillen can help ensure you get the custom built design to wish to achieve.

-Composite deck with decking laid at 45-degrees and a double picture frame border in a contrasting color.
+A new composite deck with a grey decking material that is surrounded by a double picture frame border in a dark slate color.

 Click on images below to view larger…